Purpose of Role

 Essential

-12. Specific experimental experience in characterising extreme laser pulses (sub-cycle pulses, DUV and VUV pulses).
+11. Specific experimental experience in generating and characterising extreme laser pulses (sub-femtosecond pulses, DUV and VUV pulses).

 13. The ability to articulate research work, both in technical reports/papers and by oral presentation.

-14. A strong theoretical understanding of soliton dynamics and the TIPTOE technique.
+14. A strong theoretical understanding of soliton dynamics.

 15. The ability to work as part of a team on the experiments at Heriot-Watt and more widely with collaborators at other institutions.